Nong Khai Riverside: a tale of Emptiness

 However, no matter how hard one tries to get into the festival’s spirit, something is not quite right here in Kong Khai.
 Of all the tourists who are supposed to be there this time of year, of all the people who are supposed to place their feet on these stones to witness the celebration of the festivities, there is not a single non-native person in the entire city.
 One sees native Thais from Nong Khai, Laotians working on this side of the river and crossing it daily, expatriates from Commonwealth states who have decided to come and spend their old age in Thailand and who, with all the emotion they are capable of, mourn the death of their beloved Queen Elizabeth II from the Irish pub benches that tap the Riverside in clover green, but no one else.
 No tourists, no travellers, no foreigners, no one who is simply passing through.
 Apart from the 4-5 people at a time (strictly Asians) that one can meet in the small shops overlooking the river or in the restaurants, the streets are empty.
 So all this preparation, all this organisation, all this enthusiasm, who is it for?

 For nobody, it turns out.
 The festively dressed Riverside, which should be packed to the rafters with music and prayer songs, is empty.
 The Mekong is desolate in its mellow, dense colour.
 Rain falls on an empty Nong Khai, flooding the atmosphere with a blue that penetrates the grey clouds and colours the air with a sense of arcane melancholy.
 Strolling along the river, one encounters the few people who venture out in the rain, who remain at a distance as if in a dream, are glimpsed from the street sitting in cafés or engaged in their activities and enter the field of vision almost casually, remaining in the background.
-Nostalgia permeates the energy of the seen, making the unseen the protagonist of the story.
+Nostalgia permeates the energy of the seen, making the unseen the story’s protagonist.
 And in this image of stillness and solitude, Riverside appears as a character encompassed by its atmosphere.
 The All subjugated to the Void.

-Text & Photos: Greta Valentina Galimberti
+Text and Photos: Greta Valentina Galimberti

 Photo Editor: Gabriele Orlini